gofiber/fiber/docs/api/middleware/cors.md

 :::caution
 Be extra careful when using `AllowOriginsFunc`.
 Make sure to properly validate the origin to prevent potential security risks.

-When using `AllowOriginsFunc`, the `Access-Control-Allow-Origin` header will always be set to the origin header if the func returns `true`, which can bypass such protections if you simply return `true` in all situations.
+When using `AllowOriginsFunc`, the `Access-Control-Allow-Origin` header will always be set to the origin header if the func returns `true`, which can bypass such protections if you return `true` in all situations.
 :::